 Operator size measures how many local d.o.f. an operator can change.
 It has been analyzed for qubit system~\cite{hosur2016characterizing} and Majorana fermions~\cite{Qi:2018bje}.
 In this subsection, we define operator size for general discrete systems.

 Given a discrete system, physical operators supported on the subsystem $B$ can be described by a local algebra, $\mathcal{A}_B$, which is the operator algebra~\footnote{An operator algebra is a linear space of operators (including the identity) which is closed under operator multiplication and Hermitian conjugation.
 Mathematically, it's a von Neumann algebra.} of all the physical operators acting on $B$.
-By "physical operator", I mean it's gauge-invariant and bonsonic~\footnote{Operator algebra can also include fermionic operators.
+By "physical operator", I mean it's gauge-invariant and bosonic~\footnote{Operator algebra can also include fermionic operators.
 In this case, the algebra is a $Z_2$-graded algebra, which is different from the definition of local algebras in some literature, e.g.~\cite{haag2012local}, where only bosonic operators are included.}.
 If we can define the measure~\footnote{For example, in the case of qubit model, $|B|$ can be the number of qubits in $B$.
-Since we are considering discrete system, we can suppose $|B|\in \mathbb{N}$ without loss of generality.} of $B$, denoted by $|B|$, then we can attribute it to $\mathcal{A}_B$ as a label.
+Since we are considering discrete systems, we can suppose $|B|\in \mathbb{N}$ without loss of generality.} of $B$, denoted by $|B|$, then we can attribute it to $\mathcal{A}_B$ as a label.
 Since $\mathcal{A}_B$ is closed under addition and scalar multiplication, $\mathcal{A}_B$ is also a linear space.
-When we hope to emphasize this fact, we denote $\mathcal{A}_B$ as $A_B$.
+In the rest of the paper, we denote $\mathcal{A}_B$ as $A_B$ to emphasize this fact.
 Then we define the linear space $A^k$ as

 where $\sum$ means that $A^k$ is spanned by all the vectors in $A_B$'s.
 We set $A^0\equiv\{I\}$.
 If $\mathcal{O}\in A^k$, then $\mathcal{O}$ is called a $k$-local operator.

 We introduce the inner product between two operators $\mathcal{O}$ and $\mathcal{O}'$